License GuideSOC 31-2011

 Read more

 Practicing as an occupational therapy assistant without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-Repeat offenses can result in criminal penalties in certain states.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Violators face civil fines and must return any income earned while unlicensed.
+Some states impose criminal penalties for repeat violations, though these are typically short sentences.
+Requirements vary by state, so checking local regulations before working is essential.

 Career Outlook